Wodan58/Joy/README.md

 [Joy](https://github.com/Wodan58/Joy)|41650
 [joy0](https://github.com/Wodan58/joy0)|32295

 Moy comes out on top.
 The other versions fail because of stack overflow.
-In fact, because Moy does not use recursion, the size of the list is only limited by available memory.
+In fact, because Moy does recursion in a stackless fashion, the size of the list is only limited by available memory.